3022-2/anti_raccoon/README.md

 python anti_clipper.py
 ```
+future features:
+- more in depth checking (files within the CLPPTH and Storage0 to verify 100% they come from [raccoon clipper](https://github.com/3022-2/raccoon_clipper))

 warning:
 notification can stack but these will clear. to avoid this you can kill the code by killing the python process/s within task manager then restart the installed file in roaming folder